FACTBOX-Airlines suspend China flights over coronavirus

 SAS Nordic airline SAS said on Jan.
 30 it has decided to suspend all flights to and from Shanghai and Beijing from Jan.
 31 until Feb.
 9.

 SAS offers 12 regular weekly connections from and to Shanghai and Beijing.
-TURKISH AIRLINES
+SINGAPORE AIRLINES

+Singapore Airlines Ltd said on Jan.
+31 it would reduce capacity on some of its routes to mainland China in February.
+The cuts include flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen and Chongqing, some of which are flown by regional arm SilkAir.
+Its budget carrier Scoot is also cutting back on flights to China.

-Turkey's flag carrier said on Jan.
+TURKISH AIRLINES Turkey's flag carrier said on Jan.
 30 it would decrease frequency on scheduled flights to Beijing, Guangzhou, Shanghai and Xian between Feb.
 5 and Feb.
-29. UNITED AIRLINES
+29.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)